CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 Depreciating will make us competitive and create jobs.<br>
 Or, if U = low (ie. sub 5%), reduce A! we are spending too much.<br>
 This reduces circulating money, lowering M and improving the TB.<br>
+Here we want people to afford to buy less things as U = too low.<br>
 As buyer willingness to pay is based on P, firms absorb costs.<br>
 In this situation, the %▲M P < %▲e, which is why TB improves.<br>